beekhof/beekhof.github.io/_posts/2019-10-11-savaged-by-softdog.md

 If the kernel encounters a bug and corrupts its structures, there's no guarantee that the software watchdog will be called.

-> If the user is serious about reliability, he should get a hardware watchdog.
-> - Mikulas Patocka (Red Hat kernel engineer)

 For example, this piece of code, when executed inside the kernel on the same CPU as the watchdog timer, would prevent the software watchdog from firing.

 ````
         unsigned long long i;